Dasona/PSPNet-Tensorflow/README.md

 Important information regarding the scripts and their parameters is available from this repo's [Wiki](https://github.com/amanjhunjhunwala/PSPNet-Tensorflow/wiki/Description-of-scripts-and-parameters)

+`Requirements:

-`Requirements: tensorflow-gpu-0.12rc1 (The repo is not comptible with Tensorflow 1.+) and a properly set Anaconda python installation `
+tensorflow-gpu-0.12rc1 (The repo is not comptible with Tensorflow 1.+) (will be in a few days, hopefully!)

++ Properly set Anaconda python installation `

 ### Workflow of this repository using ADE20K dataset (other datasets are similar) :